The world frontiers forum

 The second annual World Frontiers Forum took place on October 14 and 15, 2018 and was attended by some 150 leaders from around the world, including seven U.N. ambassadors and Assistant Secretary-General for Strategic Coordination Fabrizio Hochschild.
 Following an opening address on future challenges and opportunities for frontier change, artists, humanists, engineers, chefs, and other pioneers gathered for talks, performances, networking, meals, and other memorable experiences that included brainstorming sessions with the young pioneers around the Foods That Matter effort.

-Tavares Strachan, 2018 Frontier Art Prize recipient, joins SpaceX to launch sculpture honoring fallen astronaut
+Tavares Strachan, 2018 Frontier Art Prize recipient, joined SpaceX to launch sculpture honoring fallen astronaut

-Strachan’s Enoch sculpture, a canopic jar structure, is set to launch on Saturday, December 1, to honor astronaut Robert Henry Lawrence Jr..
+Strachan’s Enoch sculpture, a canopic jar structure, launched on Monday, December 3, to honor astronaut Robert Henry Lawrence Jr..
 Lawrence should have been the first African American in space, but died at the age of 32 in a jet crash.
-By creating this unusual satellite in the form of a 24-karat gold urn, Strachan will symbolically send Lawrence into space.
+By creating this unusual satellite in the form of a 24-karat gold urn, Strachan symbolically sent Lawrence into space.
 Strachan was one of the first artists selected to participate in the Los Angeles County Museum of Art (LACMA)’s Art + Technology lab, in 2014.
 At the same time, he began a collaboration with SpaceX president Gwynne Shotwell.
 Shotwell spoke live from her office about SpaceX’s partnership with Strachan during this year’s World Frontiers Forum.
 To read more about this fascinating project, see this New York Times article as well as the LACMA’s press release.

 read the latest on The convergence project

 The World Frontiers Forum’s “Foods That Matter” Convergence Project Builds Bridges to Sierra Leone, Nigeria